NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

 **Solution Options**\
 *The 1st Solution*\
 Restart the app.\
 Close the app from Recent apps and reopen it.
-This may result in a deleted command that the deletion didn't sync with the database, and then you can delete that command again.
+This may result in a deleted command reappearing due to desync with the database.
+You can just delete that command again.

 *The 2nd Solution*\
 Attempting to forcibly restart the bot.\